ALvee-611/Projects_/Testing the presence of racial discrimination in the labour market/README.md

+Testing the presence of racial discrimination in the labour market
+---

 The dataset **reg_data** is a subset of the dataset used by M. Bertrand and S. Mullainathan for their research paper "Are Emily and Greg More Employable Than Lakisha and Jamal?
 A Field Experiment on Labour Market Discrimination", published in 2004 in the American Economic Review.
 It contains the following 27 variables:

 * **name**: Factor indicating the applicant's first name.